Some Relations on Paratopisms and An Intuitive Interpretation on the Parastrophes of a Latin Square

-The routine procedure is to generate the orthogonal array of the Latin square first, then permute the rows (or columns in some literature) of the array and turn the new orthogonal array to a new Latin square at last, which seems not so convenient.
-Among the adjugates of a Latin square $Y$, the author has not found the detailed descriptions on the adjugates other than the orthogonal array, except two simple cases, $Y$ itself and the transpose $Y^{\mathrm{T}}$.
-In Sec. \ref{sub:Adjugates-LS} intuitive explanation of the adjugates of an arbitrary Latin square will be described.
-With this method, the other 4 types adjugates of arbitrary Latin square could be generated by transpose and/or replacing the rows/columns by their inverse.
+The routine procedure is to generate the orthogonal array of the Latin square first, then to permute the rows (or columns in some literature) of the array, and finally to turn the new orthogonal array into a new Latin square, which seems not very convenient.
+Among the parastrophes of a Latin square $Y$, the authors have not found the detailed descriptions of the parastrophes other than the orthogonal array, except two simple cases of $Y$ itself and its transpose $Y^{\mathrm{T}}$.
+In Sec. \ref{subsec:Adjugates-LS}, an intuitive explanation of the parastrophes of an arbitrary Latin square will be described.
+Using this method, other 4 types of parastrophes of an arbitrary Latin square can be generated by the transpose, and/or by replacing the rows/columns with their inverse.